ignaspakamore/dmf_hydrolysis/README.md

 # Computation-Guided Exploration of The Reaction Parameter Space of N,N-Dimethylformamide Hydrolysis

-This repoasitory contain data files and notebooks used to analyse data and produce ML models for publication: **"Computation-Guided Exploration of The Reaction Parameter Space of N,N-Dimethylformamide Hydrolysis" (10.26434/chemrxiv-2024-tn743)**.
+This repository contain data files and notebooks used to analyse data and produce ML models for publication: **"Computation-Guided Exploration of The Reaction Parameter Space of N,N-Dimethylformamide Hydrolysis" (10.26434/chemrxiv-2024-tn743)**.

 ## Requirements
 All libraries used in this work are stored in requirements.txt file.
 Python version used -  **3.9.0**.